 As a polymath, (advisor-source of wide information) Robin seeks to help organizations and people think about real questions, what is important and valuable in life, and how to do a better job making these intertwined and interconnected in work life, love and relationships, careers and vocations!
 Robin’s back-story is quite thought-provoking; she has a wide range of accomplishments and intellectual interests, and an expertise for pulling together information from many disciplines into her work, from research to personal experiences, helping people to be the most successful and happy with their choices.
 Robin is a native Kentuckian, a graduate of the University of Kentucky, and has served on multiple local, regional, and national boards in leadership roles.

-Robin is a Board Certified Counselor, Master Career Counselor, Board Certified-TeleMental Health Provider, Certified Career Coach, and Certified Laughter Leader!
+Robin is a Board Certified Counselor, Licensed Professional Counselor Associate, Certified Career Counselor, Board Certified-TeleMental Health Provider, Certified Career Coach, Certified Master of Career Services, Certified Compassion Fatigue Professional, and Certified Laughter Leader!
 She has served in private practice and higher education institutions in the Bluegrass Region for 20+ years, as well as, working with students and clients all over the world.
 Robin’s counseling approach takes the best practices of traditional counseling as well as some of its own unique advantages and adapts them for delivery to clients via electronic means in order to maximize the use of technology-assisted counseling techniques.

 Robin has delivered fun, high-impact presentations for over 18 years to 1000’s of students on campuses, as well as, to corporations and non-profit institutions.
 In addition to career counseling, grief recovery, and relationship education, she offers resume services.
 Crafting an eye-catching and memorable resume is major component of your self-promotion strategy.
 And as an expert, experienced designer, Robin will showcase your talent and epitomize your personal brand in your job search documents so you can move forward with confidence and have the success you seek!